Timeline: Chronology of Obama healthcare law legal battle

-WASHINGTON The Supreme Court will hear arguments next Monday to Wednesday over the fate of President Barack Obama's healthcare law, a battle with legal, political and financial implications for the U.S. healthcare system's biggest overhaul in nearly 50 years.

-The heart of the arguments will turn on whether Congress exceeded its powers in requiring that Americans obtain insurance by 2014 or pay a penalty, the centerpiece provision in the law revamping the healthcare market, which accounts for nearly 18 percent of the nation's economy.
+The U.S. Supreme Court on Thursday upheld President Barack Obama's 2010 healthcare overhaul, handing him a huge election-year victory by preserving his signature domestic policy achievement.

-Here is a chronology of the key events in the legal battle over the law that seeks to provide health insurance to more than 30 million previously uninsured Americans:
+Here is a chronology of the key events in the legal battle over the law that sought to provide health insurance to more than 30 million previously uninsured Americans.

 * March 23, 2010: Obama signed into law the Patient Protection and Affordable Care Act, which Congress approved after a long, bruising political fight.
-The law, which comes to some 2,700 pages, imposed new obligations on individuals, insurers, employers and states in restructuring the nation's $2.6 trillion healthcare system.
-The law, which seeks to obtain near-universal coverage and slow down soaring healthcare costs, has become Obama's signature and most controversial domestic policy accomplishment.
-It has been fiercely opposed by most Republicans.
+The law, which amounted to some 2,700 pages, imposed new obligations on individuals, insurers, employers and states in restructuring the nation's $2.6 trillion healthcare system.
+The law, which sought to obtain near-universal coverage and slow down soaring healthcare costs, became Obama's signature domestic policy accomplishment.
+It was fiercely opposed by most Republicans.
 At the White House signing ceremony, Obama said the law embodied "the core principle that everybody should have some basic security when it comes to their health care."

 * January 31, 2011: U.S. District Judge Roger Vinson in Florida ruled for the states and struck down the law as unconstitutional.
 "Because the individual mandate is unconstitutional and not severable, the entire act must be declared void," he said in his opinion, dealing the Obama administration a major setback.
 "Regardless of how laudable its attempts may have been to accomplish these goals in passing the act, Congress must operate within the bounds established by the Constitution," wrote Vinson, appointed to the bench by Republican President Ronald Reagan.
 The Obama administration vowed to appeal to a U.S. appeals court and said it believed the law ultimately would be upheld.